drwolf17/cse210-projects/final/FinalProject/ReadMe.txt

 This program converts a role list from the game Town of Salem 2 into a list of probabilities of each role appearing.
 To use it you take a txt file that includes the list with each option also known as role bucket on a seperate line, making sure they are appear exactly as shown in game.
-Some examples are included.
+AllAny.txt and Season4Ranked.txt are included as samples to use.

 The role buckets are:
     Any